SOME BULKY ITEMS CAN GET COLLECTED IN OUR WEEKLY TRASH COLLECTION

 can also be collected in our white goods service

-Waste Management, the company that services our town for trash & recycling collection, also offers a weekly white good collection at no charge to our residents.
+MTG Disposal, the company that services our town for trash & recycling collection, also offers a weekly white good collection at no charge to our residents.

 1. White goods are large metal appliances. (eg. stoves, refrigerators, water heaters, treadmills, gas grills, propane tank removed, window air conditioners) are accepted in this collection.